pyPhotometry GUI¶

 Due to these advantages pulsed illumination is recommended over continuous illumination for recording signals.
 For more information see the pyPhotometry manuscript.

-2EX_1EM_pulsed mode uses the same acquistion sequence as 2EX_2EM_pulsed except that signal 1 and signal 2 both read analog input 1 (i.e. a single photoreciever).
+2EX_1EM_pulsed mode uses the same acquisition sequence as 2EX_2EM_pulsed except that signal 1 and signal 2 both read analog input 1 (i.e. a single photoreceiver).
 A typical use case is alternating illumination of GCaMP with 470nm and 405nm LEDs to provide a calcium sensitive and a calcium insensitive (isosbestic) signal for use as a movement control.

-The sampling rate control specifies the rate at which samples are aquired for each channel.
-The maximum sampling rate is 1 KHz for the continous illumination mode and 130 Hz for the two LED pulsed illumination modes, and 76 Hz for the 3 LED pulsed mode.
+The sampling rate control specifies the rate at which samples are acquired for each channel.
+The maximum sampling rate is 1 KHz for the continuous illumination mode and 130 Hz for the two LED pulsed illumination modes, and 76 Hz for the 3 LED pulsed mode.

 Specifies the directory where data files will be saved and the data file type.
 The file type can be either 'ppd' for a binary data file, or 'csv' for a comma seperated value data file.
 For more information about file types see importing data.
 Data file names are determined by the subject ID, date and time the recording started, and file type, e.g. m1-2018-08-30-103945.ppd.

-The Control all box is used to control multiple setups simultaneously.
-Select the command (connect/start/stop/record) from the drop-down menu then press the button to execute it on all setups.
+The Control all box is used to control multiple setups simultaneously, using buttons for Connect, Start, Stop, Record indicated by the corresponding icons.
 The box is only active when all setups are in the same state.

 Each setup has a set of controls that apply only to that setup, located above its plot panel.
 The top row of controls from left to right are:

-• LED current controls for channel 1 and 2.
+LED current controls for channels 1 and 2.

-• Buttons to start data acqusition, record data to disk, and stop acqusition.
+Buttons to start data acquisition, record data to disk, and stop acquisition.

 The second row are plotting controls:

-• Set the plot's Y range to the Full 0 - 3.3 Volt range, Auto-scale the range to the current data, or increase/decrease the Y scale.
+- Set the plot's Y range to the Full 0 to 3.3 Volt range, Auto-scale the range to the current data, or specify the Y limits.

 Ctrl+A Autoscale all plots Y range to the current data.